March 3, 2016

-NUBUG is launching a promotional and educational campaign for 2016.
+NUBUG is launching a promotional and educational campaign .
 If you want to help out with any ideas that will grab the attention of people we would love to know.
 With more people riding bikes there is greater safety in numbers and we also get safer bike lanes.
 Be selfish (better bike lanes for you), but it helps all of the community if you help others catch the cycling bug.
 Discover the new bug as the little known missing link in the transport mix.

 Appropriate use of all transport: Cars still have a purpose for some trips.
 Trains can be great for destinations near train stations, etc. Walking and cycling save you time by not needing to go to the gym.

 Putting your health, well-being and safety first is a good idea to put pushbiking into everyday life.
 If you get to the end of your day and you haven’t been able to fit in any exercise, then a rethink of your lifestyle is highly recommended.
 To sustain health (physical and mental) you need activities held throughout all of your life.
 The pushbiking habit is great for this.

 Subject: Wanted a videographer of animator for NUBUG project – pays $$$

 Download the application and project information pdf below

 October 13, 2015

 The Uni to CBD (R6) marked cycle route has been detoured by Council wrongly.
 Through Georgetown, please use Chatham Rd and Young St instead of Georgetown Rd and Parkview St. This takes the less busy way and cuts out a hill.
 However, NUBUG thank the Council for the temporary R6 bike pictures NOT being in a dangerous and confusing place on the road like the rest of R6 on Chinchen St, etc .
 Remember that any bike picture that is trying to make you ride closely to parked cars should be ignored.
 For your safety usually ride 1.5m away from parked cars.